hsogo/gazeparser/GazeParser/docs/rec/programming.rst

 .. important::
     Units of gaze position in the data file are fixed to 'pix' even if other units are used to initialize calibration target positions.

-Returned values of :func:`~GazeParser.TrackingTools.BaseController.getEyePosition` is 'pix' at default.
+Returned values of :func:`~GazeParser.TrackingTools.ControllerPsychoPyBackend.getEyePosition` is 'pix' at default.
 If other units are preferable, call getEyePosition with 'units' option.::

     gazePosition = tracker.getEyePosition(units='deg')